waldir04/users/README.md

 ## Notes

-This project has unit tests that cover 100% coverage.
+* This project has unit tests that cover 100% coverage.
+* Find by ID and Name: this functionality uses the filtering functionality of the jsonplaceholder page, due to the limitations, you have to write the exact value to search.

 ## Get started